 21st Century Challenges

-Join us and our expert panel to discuss whether we should all ‘escape to the city’.
+Join us and our expert panel as they discuss the future of manufacturing.
+Speakers TBC.

 (you will be taken to the sign in/registration page of the website)